 Episode is the only cross-platform, multi-format software encoder on the market that scales from the desktop to a server cluster.
 Episode combines best-in-class video processing, full 10-bit support and hands-on control with frame-by-frame video preview to allow users to generate excellent picture quality.
 Episode provides extensive format support for post-production, new media, web and mobile encoding environments.

 Trademarked company and product names are the property of their respective companies.

 Telestream provides world-class live and on-demand digital video tools and workflow solutions that allow consumers and businesses to transform video on the desktop and across the enterprise.
-Many of the world’s most demanding media and entertainment companies such as CBS, BBC, CNN, FOX, CBC, Comcast, Direct TV, Time Warner, MTV, Discovery, and Lifetime, as well as a growing number of users in a broad range of business environments, rely on Telestream products to streamline operations, reach broader audiences and generate more revenue from their media.
-These companies choose to work with Telestream as they know they will get a trusted and highly skilled technical partner.
-Telestream products span the entire digital media lifecycle, including video capture and ingest; live and on-demand encoding and transcoding; playout, delivery, and live streaming; as well as management and automation of the entire workflow.
-The company also partners closely with the industry’s leading digital media companies across the entire digital media lifecycle, from consumer to enterprise.
+Many of the world’s most demanding media and entertainment companies as well as a growing number of users in a broad range of business environments, rely on Telestream products to streamline operations, reach broader audiences and generate more revenue from their media.
+Telestream products span the entire digital media lifecycle, including video capture and ingest; live and on-demand encoding and transcoding; captioning; playout, delivery, and live streaming; as well as automation and orchestration of the entire workflow.
 Telestream corporate headquarters are located in Nevada City, California.
 The company is privately held.
-For more information on Telestream and Wirecast, please visit www.telestream.net.
+For more information, visit www.telestream.net.

 About Banis Software Development and Server DAM